Pioneering projects celebrate excellence

 'Improving labour relations in the world's ports through social dialogue' – to read more and vote for this project (#CUII4), click here.

 'Development of Ultravision, a revolutionary new technique for handling smoke produced during laproscopic surgery' – to read more and vote for this project (#CUII5), click here.

 Professor Colin Riordan, Vice Chancellor of Cardiff University, said: "The standard of entries in the 2014 Innovation and Impact Awards has been exceptional.
 The Awards recognise excellence in innovation, and celebrate the fact that Cardiff University research has a real impact on society, healthcare and industry in Wales and beyond."

 Leading law firm Geldards sponsor Cardiff University's Innovation & Impact Awards.
 The firm's Chief Executive, Jeff Pearson, said: "Geldards values its relationship with Cardiff University and has always looked to support and encourage innovative ways of thinking and that is why we've sponsored these Awards since their inception 16 years ago."

 Alan Aubrey, Chief Executive Officer, IP Group Plc said: "IP Group is delighted to be sponsoring these awards for the seventh year running.
 We look forward to helping to create exciting new businesses out of Cardiff's world leading IP for many years to come."

 The Innovation and Impact Awards Competition is organised under the auspices of Cardiff University Innovation Network; the business/university network established in 1996.
 The Awards are an opportunity for Cardiff University academic staff to showcase their innovative collaborations with business and other non-academic organisations, demonstrating the positive impact that universities can have on economy and society.

 Which is your favourite entry?
 Tell us why to have a chance of winning the prize.
 Here's how you can vote

-Voting for the 'People's Choice' closes on Friday 13 June.
+Voting for the 'People's Choice' award on Friday 13 June.